Lower bounds on non-local computation from controllable correlation: Introduction

-under the assumption that $\lambda_2\leq 1$.
 Both this and the bound from the controllable correlation can be adapted to bound noisy implementations of the relevant unitary.
 We give the full bounds with error terms in the main text.